5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 2. **Digital Audio**: If you need digital Audio over HDMI/DP, disable/delete `No-hda-gfx` from the Audio Device `PciRoot(0x0)/Pci(0x1B,0x0)`.

 3. Under `NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`, adjust `csr-active-config` according to the macOS version you want to use:
-	- For macOS Big Sur to Ventura: `67080000`(0x867)
+	- For macOS Big Sur and newer: `67080000`(0x867)
-	- For running Intel HD Patcher in Monterey: `FE0F0000` (0xFEF)
 	- For macOS Mojave/Catalina: `EF070000`(0x7EF)
 	- For macOSHigh Sierra: `FF030000` (0x3FF)

-	**NOTE**: Disabling SIP is mandatory if you want to run macOS Monterey or newer in order to install and use patched-in Intel HD 4000 Drivers!
+	**NOTE**: Disabling SIP is mandatory if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
+If you have issues running OCLP in Post, set `csr-active-config` to  `FE0F0000` (0xFEF).

 4. Under `SystemProductName`, select the correct SMBIOS for your CPU:
 	-  For Intel i7: `MacBookPro10,1`
 	-  For Intel i5: `MacBookPro10,2`

-	**NOTE**: My config uses the Booter and Kernel Patches from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+) so native Power Management and System Updates are working which wouldn't be possible otherwise past macOS Catalina.
+	**NOTE**: My config contains the Booter and Kernel Patches from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and System Updates are working which wouldn't be possible otherwise past macOS Catalina.

-4. **CPU**: The `SSDT-PM.aml` table inside the ACPI Folder is for an **Intel i7 3630QM**.
+5. **CPU**: The `SSDT-PM.aml` table inside the ACPI Folder is for an **Intel i7 3630QM**.
 If your T530 has a different CPU model, disable it for now and create your own using `ssdtPRGen` in Post-Install.
 See [Fixing CPU Power Management](#fixing-cpu-power-Management) for instructions.

-5. **WiFi and Bluetooth** (Read carefully!)
+6. **WiFi and Bluetooth** (Read carefully!)
 	- **Case 1: Intel Wifi/BT Card**.
 If you have a the stock configuration with an Intel WiFi/Bluetooth card, it may work with the [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.
 		- Check the compatibility list to find out if your card is supported.
 		- Remove `BluetoolFixup` and `Brcm` Kexts
 		- Add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot with this EFI!
 	- **Case 2: 3rd Party WiFi/BT Cards**.
-These require the `1vyrain` Jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
+These require the [**1vyrain**](https://1vyra.in/) jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
 		- I use a WiFi/BT Card by Broadcom, so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
 Read the comments in the config for details.
-		- `BrcmFirmwareData.kext` is used to inject firmwares of Broadcom devices.
+		- `BrcmFirmwareData.kext` is used to inject firmwares for Broadcom devices.
 Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
 		- If you use a WiFi/BT Card from a different vendor than Intel or Broadcom, remove BluetoolFixup and the the Brcm Kexts
 		- Add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

+7. **Kernel/Quirks**: If you are using a custom BIOS like 1vyrain, CFG lock will be disabled.
+In this case, you can disable the `AppleCpuPmCfgLock` Quirk.
+To figure out if the MSR 0xE2 register is unlocked, add `ControlMsrE2.efi` to `EFI/OC/Tools` and your config.plist (under `Misc/Tools`) and run it from the BootPicker.

-6. **Alternative/Optional Kexts**:
+8. **Alternative/Optional Kexts**:
 	- [**itlwm**](https://github.com/OpenIntelWireless/itlwm): Kext for Intel WiFi Cards.
 Use instead of `AirportBrcmFixup`if you don't use a Broadcom WiFi Card
 	- [**IntelBluetoothFirmware**](https://github.com/OpenIntelWireless/IntelBluetoothFirmware): Kext for Intel Bluetooth Cards.
 Use instead of `BrcmPatchRam` and Plugins if you don't use a Broadcom BT Card
 	- [**NoTouchID**](https://github.com/al3xtjames/NoTouchID): only required for macOS 10.13 and 10.14 so the boot process won't stall while looking for a Touch ID sensor.
 	- [**Feature Unlock**](https://github.com/acidanthera/FeatureUnlock): Unlocks additional features like Sidecar, NighShift, Airplay to Mac, Universal Control and Content Caching.
 Under macOS Monterey, Content Caching also requires `-allow_assetcache` boot-arg.
 	- [**RestictEvents.kext**](https://github.com/acidanthera/RestrictEvents): Combined with boot-arg `revpatch=diskread,memtab`, it enables "Memory" tab in "About this Mac" section and disables "Uninitialized Disk" warning in Finder (for macOS 10.14 and older).
+Loads automatically for Kernel 20.4 (Big Sur 11.3 and newer) to enable a special board-id for virtual machines which allows installing updates which wouldn't be possible otherwise with the `MacBookPro10,X` SMBIOS.

-8. **Backlight Brightness Level tweaks** (optional):
+9. **Backlight Brightness Level tweaks** (optional):
   - Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.
   - Set boot-arg `applbkl=0` for increased maximum brightness as defined in `SSDT-PNLF.aml`

-#### About used boot arguments
+#### About used boot arguments and NVRAM variables
-- `amfi_get_out_of_my_way=1`: Required to be able to install Intel HD 4000 drivers in macOS Ventura using OCLP.
+- **Boot-args:**
 	- `brcmfx-country=#a`: Wifi Country Code (`#a` = generic).
 For details check the documentation for [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup).
 	- `gfxrst=1`: Draws Apple logo at 2nd boot stage instead of framebuffer copying &rarr; Smoothens transition from the progress bar to the Login Screen/Desktop when an external monitor is attached.
 	- `#revpatch=diskread,memtab`: For `RestrictEvents.kext` (disabled). `diskread` disables "Uninitialized Disk" warning in macOS 10.14 and older. `memtab` adds `Memory` tab to "About this Mac" section.
 Enable `RestrictEvents.kext` and remove the `#` from the boot-arg to enable it.
+	- `ipc_control_port_options=0`: Fixes issues with electron-based Apps like Discord in Monterey and newer when the level of SIP.
+- **NVRAM variables**
+	- OCLP Settings `-allow_amfi`: Does the same as boot-arg `amfi_get_out_of_my_way=1` but only when OCLP App is running &rarr; Required to be able to install Intel HD 4000 drivers in macOS Ventura using OCLP in Post-Install.
+	- `revblock:media` &rarr; Blocks `mediaanalysisd` on Ventura+ (for Metal 1 GPUs).
+Required so Apps like Firefox don't crash.
+Requires RestrictEvents.kext
+	- `revpatch:sbvmm` &rarr; Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 and newer.
+Requires RestrictEvents.kext

 ### EFI How To
 - Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section on the right and unpack it